Mutagen tutorial: syncing files easily with a remote server

 This way, you'll be able to handle version control on your local machine and you'll avoid sync conflicts with git files.

-Eliot AndresCo-founder & CTO @ Photoroom
+Eliot AndresCo-founder @ Photoroom

 Keep reading